5:5:24

 Who knows what kind of man Adrian really is now.
 But if his story is true, it is encouraging to know that a man in his 40s can actually begin to mature and completely change after losing the love of his life.
 I wish this kind of transformation and ego death could happen to all men.
 The narcissism and pride of the egoic Self, and the deeply ingrained identity that it produces, as Adrian mentions about his “charity work” ego-fronts, keeps us from actually changing, even when we lose the things and people our souls need and crave the most.
 Adrian says he believed he was good when he was in fact the opposite of good.

-Wounded masculines are users, seducers, and manipulators.
+Wounded masculines are users, seducers, and manipulators, even when they are “nice guys.”
 Divine masculines are protectors and supporters.
 The Divine feminine heals and receives.

 I like that Adrian calls out his own selfishness and immaturity.
 So many men in their 40s and 50s are still emotionally self-absorbed and self-centered.
 I also like that he says that he changed his friend group and surrounded himself with people who had the spiritual life and wisdom that he wanted for himself.

 I think every man should listen to this interview.
 There is nothing I admire more than people who give up everything that had, everything they thought and believed, in order to change and prove themselves to the people they love.
 It gives me hope.
 It’s my favorite kind of story.
+It’s a movie story.
 A story of valor and redemption.
 My own seeking life has required me to walk away and start again many times.
-Too many times.

 The actor is a seducer.
 A seducer of the viewer, a seducer of the culture.
 Kierkegaard’s The Seducer’s Diary follows the turn from the aesthetic, hedonistic scheme of male seduction, the kind of cruel experiments we see in films like Bob Swaim’s Masquerade (1988) and Neil LaBute’s In the Company of Men (1997), and teen comedies like She’s All That (1999), to the ethical life, which requires commitment, reform, and miraculous thinking—the virtue of absurd faith, where true love is a true life.
 Much like the old screwball comedy, we also see this shift in countless Hollywood movies, like Something’s Gotta Give (2003) and Becoming Jane (2007), when the male cad meets his female love match, which instigates and requires great inner change.